dubzzz/fast-check/website/blog/2023-09-17-whats-new-in-fast-check-3-13-0/index.md

 As such, the more fast-check thinks of nasty things for you, the higher the chance to detect bugs that may happen in production before you.

 Since version 3.0.0, we have started to push more and more for defaults enabling everything.
 For instance, `double` not only generates classical numerical values but they also cover infinities, not-a-number or negative zero.

-This release prepares the ground for version 4.0.0, to enable even more defaults immediately, but so far they are opt-ins while they will be opt-outs starting in the next major.
+This new release goes in the same direction, by preparing the ground for version 4.0.0 to enable even more defaults immediately.
+So far they are opt-ins while they will be opt-outs starting in the next major.

 ## Changelog since 3.12.0